reizink/ComputerGraphicsSP17/README.md

--This repo is for all of my old C++ computer grphics projects.
+-This repo is for all of my old C++ computer graphics projects.
 I used a Linux computer and the textbook listed above.